Rap Music as an extension of the black rhetorical traditioN

 Click on image below for a PDF of the reading.

 "Rap Music as an Extension of the Black Rhetorical Tradition" by Baruti Kopano from 2002 is the first article we will read together this semester.
-We will use this essay as a model for what African American rhetoric scholars do.
+We will use this essay as a model for what Black rhetoric scholars do.

-In writing, address your ideas (at least for right now) about what African American rhetoric is (in your words) and what you see as its impact.
+In writing, address your ideas (at least for right now) about what Black rhetoric is (in your words) and what you see as its impact.
 Just write/mediate on it.
 Let this writing take you wherever it takes you.
 Do not write a final, schoolish essay that addresses a prompt.
 Use writing to work through your ideas in interesting and creative ways.
 Let it flow.

 We do not own the rights to this essay.
 It is being used here for educational purposes only in the hopes that it helps other undergraduate students.
 This webpage will be password-protected as needed.

 You may have noticed that each of the major performances that Kopano discussed was starred on the PDF above.
 We are now going to look at the performances that Kopana discussed.
 Look below and to the left and peruse the different performances (they are listed in the order that Kopano discusses them.
-In writing, do the following: 1) Which one performance intrigued you most and why?
+Consider the following: 1) Which performance intrigued you most and why?
 2) Go back and look at what Kopana said about this performance and history.
 What would you add?